mdn/content/files/en-us/web/api/rtcdatachannel/index.md

 _Also inherits properties from {{DOMxRef("EventTarget")}}._

 - {{DOMxRef("RTCDataChannel.binaryType", "binaryType")}}
-  - : Is a string specifying the type of object that should be used to represent binary data received on the `RTCDataChannel`.
+  - : A string specifying the type of object that should be used to represent binary data received on the `RTCDataChannel`.
     Values are the same as allowed on the {{DOMxRef("WebSocket.binaryType")}} property:
     `blob` if {{DOMxRef("Blob")}} objects are being used,